Costume Facts and Info

 Special Characters-Nativity, Prophet, Rabbi, Roman Wife, etc.

 These characters have more complex costumes and require additional time to put on and take off.
-Please be at the annex by 5:30 p.m.
+Please be at the Fellowship Hall by 5:30 p.m.
 Also when you return your costume please put all the parts back on the hanger and in the labeled areas for headpieces and props.

 Townspeople walk the city and their costumes are like those of the shopkeepers.
 If you are working consecutive nights you may keep your costume.
 Please wash and return the costume when you are through with it.